jagi/meteor-astronomy/README.md

 });
 ```

-Now let's move on to the getter function.
 In the following example we get all the fields of the class instance.

 ```js
 // Returns object with all fields: '_id', 'title' and 'commentsCount'.